Welcome to VENT Experts!

 The primary function of your exhaust fan is to improve the air quality in your bathroom.
 It does this by removing moist air and odours.
 The most reliable sign of a failing fan is when it no longer performs this basic task.
 You may hear the fan running, but the air in the room does not change.

-The most obvious test for this is after a hot shower.
-Your fan should be able to clear the steam from the room in a reasonable amount of time.
+After a hot shower, your fan should be able to clear the steam from the room in a reasonable amount of time.
 If your bathroom mirror remains heavily fogged for ten to fifteen minutes after you finish showering, your fan is not moving enough air.
-If the air in the room still feels thick, damp, and humid long after the fan has been running, it is a clear sign of poor performance.

 This warning sign is a direct and visible consequence of a fan that is failing to control moisture.
 The entire purpose of ventilating your bathroom is to create an environment where mould and mildew cannot grow.
 If you see mold, your ventilation is inadequate.